 Q: Why the ‘flat-fee’ approach and why not just have a higher per-night hut fee?
 A: We have thought long and hard about this and have considered a wide range of options.
 Simply increasing hut fees also brings the risk of potentially and inadvertently ‘encouraging’ more people to rush through and attempt the trail faster which in turn has the potential to introduce unwanted outcomes and conflicts.
 Hut fees would need to rise significantly to sustain the trail and this would also unreasonably disadvantage the several thousand users (mainly trampers) that visit The Old Ghost Road annually and stay 4 nights.
 We have reasoned that everyone gets to enjoy and experience the full length of The Old Ghost Road irrespective of how many nights they choose to stay and whether they ride or walk.
 Finally, we know that the majority of visitors come from far and wide and spend considerable sums on things like transport, accommodation, food and supporting services just getting to the trail compared to what is spent on the experience itself.
 The trail and facilities lie at the heart of a rich and enjoyable experience.
 We believe we have come up with a fair and equitable approach.

 Q: How was the pricing set?
 A: Again, we have thought long and hard about pricing levels and have polled many users.
 We have endeavoured to be as reasonable as possible.
 The pricing levels have been set based on trail-use projections and the need to try and cover maintenance costs – no more, no less.
-Prices reflect NO INCREASE above historical pricing levels for anyone who stayed four nights on the trail.
 As mentioned, we have reasoned that everyone gets to enjoy and experience the full length of The Old Ghost Road irrespective of how many nights they choose to stay.
 Ultimately, the user retains full choice for whether they wish to visit The Old Ghost Road.
 We respectfully accept that some users may choose to vote with their tyres and boots but we also know that we have the understanding and support of a large number of you who want to see this trail sustained and want to see changes made.
 We also know from your feedback that once you experience The Old Ghost Road, you understand and support this approach.